 - Ambiguously Brown: Parodied.
 Even though he looks completely white, Corey Taft (John Michael Higgins) insists that he is in-fact 1/8th Native American ("mighty Choctaw!") and uses it as an excuse to dress in conspicuous Native attire.

 - Best Known for the Fanservice: In-universe.
 In her entire career, Marilyn's most memorable was playing a blind prostitute decades ago.

 - Kick the Dog: After Marilyn, Victor, and Callie learn that they weren't nominated after all the hype, Fred Willard's character shows that he chose not to speak with nominees and instead decided to interviews those not nominated live the next morning to get their reactions while they're upset and/or hungover.

-- Never Live It Down: In-universe.
-Despite being a respected stage veteran for 40 years, all that most people remember of Victor was playing a tv-pitchman for kosher hotdogs early in his career.
+- Once Done, Never Forgotten: Despite being a respected stage veteran for 40 years, all that most people remember of Victor was playing a tv-pitchman for kosher hotdogs early in his career.

 - Oscar Bait: Home for Thanksgiving, as well as the period piece Pride of Plymouth Rock.